alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/B01_THEORY/B01_00_CPC-Colours_Coordinates.md

 *Although **practicing** is the best way to understand/memorize/get ready to self-manipulate data, the lack of time (and the headache derivated from trying to get deeper on knowledge) needs to be resolved not only by takning notes, but creating guides and types.
 So, let's note some tips:

 ## VIDEO MODE 1
 * 4 Colours:
-  00 - Transparent(Blue)
-  01 - Yellow
-  10 - Cyan
-  11 - Red

 * 4 pixels-per-block, horizontals.

 * `D000` ~ `FFFF` video memory address available.

 * Screen Border can be defined using BASIC (`border + the colour num. available at HW Colour tables), to avoid mistaken countings.

 ### Colour Byte codification
 Even it's already explained in this `Module_1/B_Theory`, this is the simplest way.

 1. `1 BYTE` = `1 BLOCK` of `4 PIXELS/COLOURS` = `2 BITS per COLOUR`.
 2. Bits allocating uses `PAIR BLOCKS NOTATION` plus `RIGHT-TO-THE-LEFT ALLOCATION`.
 3. Fast mental conversion must be needed at the begining but, in fact, there are always the same values to use, so they are automatically memorised on trainging-practicng.

 #### Colour conversions are made like this:

 1st.
 Make sure you know well the binary digits of each colour (It's easy in video mode 1 as long as only uses 4 of them):

-00 -   TRANSPARENT (BLUE)
-01 -   YELLOW
-10 -   CYAN
-11 -   RED
+  - `00` - Transparent(Blue)
+  - `01` - Yellow
+  - `10` - Cyan
+  - `11` - Red

 2nd.
 Choose which 4 colours you will need to fill the block in use, and put them and its bin equivalence on two mental rows.
 Then, treat the bin row as two blocks of 4 bits each ones.

 3rd.
 Re-order the bin row by filling it in a new row of two blocks by adding the bits BY PAIRS and RIGHT-TO-THE LEFT.